Breaking Away: Plot

-Dave, Mike, Cyril, and Moocher are working-class friends living in the university town of Bloomington, Indiana.
-Now turning 19, they all graduated from high school the year before, are not sure what to do with their lives, and consider attending university unrealistic.
-They spend much of their time together swimming in an abandoned water-filled limestone quarry.
-They sometimes clash with the more affluent Indiana University students in their hometown, who refer to them disparagingly as "cutters," referring to the locals' common work in the limestone industry.
-(The term was invented for the film because the real-world pejorative "stonies" was deemed unusable for its perceived link to marijuana.)
+Dave, Mike, Cyril, and Moocher are working-class friends in the university town of Bloomington, Indiana who graduated from high school the year before, aren't sure what to do with their lives, and consider attending university unrealistic.
+They spend time swimming in an abandoned water-filled limestone quarry and sometimes clash with the more affluent Indiana University students in their hometown, who refer to them disparagingly as "cutters," referring to the locals' common work in the limestone industry.

 Dave is obsessed with competitive bicycle racing, Italian racers in particular, because he recently won a Masi bicycle.
-His down-to-earth father, Ray, a former stonecutter who now operates (sometimes unethically) his own used car business, is puzzled and exasperated by his son's love of Italian music and culture, which Dave associates with cycling.
-However, his mother, Evelyn, is more understanding and prepares Italian dishes for the family, to Ray's annoyance.
+His down-to-earth father, Ray, a former stonecutter who now operates his own used car business, is puzzled and exasperated by his son's love of Italian music and culture, which Dave associates with cycling.
+His mother, Evelyn, is more indulgent and prepares Italian dishes for the family, to Ray's annoyance.

-Dave develops a crush on a university student named Katherine and masquerades as an Italian exchange student to romance her.
-One evening, he serenades "Caterina" outside her sorority house by singing Friedrich von Flotow's aria M Apparì Tutt' Amor, with Cyril providing guitar accompaniment.
-Her boyfriend, Rod, and his fraternity brothers beat Cyril up because they mistake him for the suitor.
-Cyril wants no trouble, but Mike, a former high school football quarterback, insists on tracking down Rod and starting a brawl.
-The university president (played by real-life President Dr. John W. Ryan) reprimands the students for their arrogance toward the "cutters" and, over the students' objections, invites the town to field a team for the annual Indiana University Little 500 race.
+Dave masquerades as an Italian exchange student to romance a university student named Katherine, and serenades "Caterina" outside her sorority house with Friedrich von Flotow's aria M Apparì Tutt' Amor to Cyril's guitar accompaniment.
+Katherine's boyfriend, Rod, and his fraternity brothers beat Cyril up, mistaking him for the suitor.
+Mike, a former high school football quarterback, insists on tracking down Rod for revenge over Cyril's objections.
+The university president reprimands the students for their arrogance toward the "cutters" and, over the students' objections, invites the town to field a team for the annual Indiana University Little 500 race.